Turning The Tides – 8 Key Areas Of Exploration For Leadership Grappling With Struggling Programmes

 At Axiologik, a fair chunk of our work is helping clients understand where transformation programmes are struggling and then working closely with them to establish and execute recovery plans.
 Typically, the challenges we find clients facing boil down into 8 key areas and we thought it may be of use to list those out, with the intention that others can use the list to ask themselves some serious questions about how they’re really doing.
-It goes without saying that the right answer is for organisations to regularly ask themselves these questions as part of a continuous, lean improvement agenda, but often taking the first step is the hardest.

 We’ve listed 8 areas and we recognise that there is undoubtedly a much broader set of questions to ask.
 They are a decent start, however.
 It should also be recognised that transformation programmes are complex beasts and it’s often the interplay across a number of problem areas that lie at the heart of the underperformance.
 There’s also the matter of doing something about it – many organisations are busy just keeping afloat under the downward pressure of their collective challenges, let alone finding time to lift their head up and take an impartial view of where they’re at.
 Everyone knows they should be taking a step back, but often they just can’t manage it for some reason.
 These are areas we can help and, if you’re interested, get in touch.
 Regardless, we hope you find the questions useful.

 Question 1: Are we really being honest with ourselves?

 Do we recognise we have challenges?
 Are we able to have an honest conversation with each other about where we’re struggling?
 Do we all agree where the problem or problems reside?

 Many organisations struggle with this first step, with key individuals taking entrenched, defensive positions where everything is either fine or always someone else’s fault.
 The key here is to shift the discussion from the current position and whose fault it is to what the right solution looks like in the future.
 People will generally open up more if they think there’s less blame in the air.